tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/对象操作/下载对象_intl_en.md

 #### Description

 This API is used to implement multipart download.
-It supports concurrent part download.
+It supports concurrent part download.(The sdk version is required to be at least v2.9.14)

 #### Method prototype